manupptr/AWS-Cloud/README.md

     --tag-specifications 'ResourceType=vpc,Tags=[{Key=Name,Value=MyVpc}]'
 ```

-2.The output for the above create-vpc command will be in below format:
+The output for the above create-vpc command will be in below format:
 ```
 Vpc:
   CidrBlock: 10.0.0.0/16